syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Editing.md

 ## Line modification marker

 EditControl tracks changed lines by displaying markers at the start of lines that have been modified or inserted after the last file save operation.
-Changed lines marking feature can be enabled by setting the `MarkChangedLines` property to `true`.
-To enable this functionality in EditControl, the `SelectionMargin` property should also be enabled.
+Changed lines marking feature can be enabled by setting the [MarkChangedLines](https://help.syncfusion.com/cr/cref_files/windowsforms/edit/Syncfusion.Edit.Windows~Syncfusion.Windows.Forms.Edit.EditControl~MarkChangedLines.html) property to `true`.
+To enable this functionality in EditControl, the [ShowSelectionMargin](https://help.syncfusion.com/cr/cref_files/windowsforms/edit/Syncfusion.Edit.Windows~Syncfusion.Windows.Forms.Edit.EditControl~ShowSelectionMargin.html) property should also be enabled.

 {% tabs %}